Pierre Gaultier de Varennes, sieur de La Vérendrye: Explorations

 In 1726 his fortunes changed when his brother Jacques-René was appointed the commander of the poste du Nord.
-This was the north shore of Lake Superior with three main posts: Fort Kaministiquia, which was a terminus for the main route west; a post at the mouth of the Nipigon River; and one near Wawa, Ontario, which had river connections to James Bay.
-La Vérendrye began trading in the area and in 1728 was appointed as commandant when his brother left to fight the Fox Indians.
+This was the north shore of Lake Superior with three main posts: Fort Kaministiquia, which was a terminus for the main route west; a post at the mouth of the Nipigon River; and one near the future site of Wawa, Ontario, which had river connections to James Bay.
+La Vérendrye began trading in the area and in 1728 was appointed as commandant when his brother left to fight the Meskwaki.

 He became involved with the quest to find a route to the Pacific, what was known as the Northwest Passage.
-Under the 1713 Treaty of Utrecht, the English had taken control of Hudson Bay and thereby blocked the French from using that area.
+Under the 1713 Treaty of Utrecht, Great Britain had taken control of Hudson Bay and thereby blocked the French from using that area.
 At this time people thought that not far to the west was an inlet from the Pacific called the mer du couchant, similar to the equally mythical Strait of Annian.
 They thought also that travelers could cross the height of land and find a River of the West that flowed all the way to the Pacific.
 (For the area to be explored see Early Canadian canoe routes, Nelson River Basin.)

 In 1688 Jacques de Noyon had reached Rainy Lake.
 In 1717 Zacharie Robutel de La Noue tried to reach Rainy Lake but succeeded only in establishing Fort Kaministiquia.
-The English on Hudson Bay heard reports of coureurs des bois west of Lake Superior, but they left no records in the French archives.
+The British on Hudson Bay heard reports of coureurs des bois west of Lake Superior, but they left no records in the French archives.
 Morton thinks they may have gotten as far as Lake Winnipeg.
 In 1716 a memoir drawn up by Governor Vaudreuil showed lakes and portages as far as Lake of the Woods, from which flowed a river to the "Sea of the West".
 This implies that Frenchmen had explored west of Lake Superior before Vérendrye did so.

 La Vérendrye questioned the Natives who came to trade.
-He learned of the Mandan country on upper Missouri.
+He learned of the Mandan country on the upper Missouri River.
 These people were described as white men who lived in big houses.
 Auchagah, a Cree guide, made a map of the canoe routes between Lake Superior and Lake Winnipeg based on his and other Cree experience.
 La Vérendrye judged correctly that Lake Winnipeg was the geographic key which had to be reached to allow further exploration.